 Projects for the Future: Research for the World of Tomorrow

 As a member of the Helmholtz Association, the HZDR operates large-scale research facilities which are also available to guests from Germany and abroad wishing to conduct experiments.
 Part of the large-scale scientific equipment permits new insights into the behavior of matter under extreme conditions; that is, under extremely high temperatures, pressures, and electromagnetic fields as well as intense radiation.
 This core subject combines the HZDR’s in-house materials science research with the focal points cancer research and energy research; thus, permitting comprehensive research results in an interdisciplinary approach which help solve scientifically and socially relevant problems.

-In order to prepare the Helmholtz center in Dresden even better for the future several large building projects are in progress.
+In order to prepare the Helmholtz center in Dresden even better for the future several large-scale projects are in progress.
 This creates unique research opportunities for scientists from around the globe.
+What is more, the new CASUS research institute in Saxony aims to create digital, dynamic "worldviews" of complex systems.

 The objective of the DRESDYN project is the creation of a European platform for dynamo experiments and thermohydraulic studies with fluid sodium – the world’s first precession dynamo.
-With this facility it will be possible to simulate more realistically, for example, the evolution of the Earth’s magnetic field, the magnetosphere, than it has been possible with today’s propeller-driven dynamo experiments like the one in Riga.
+With this facility it will be possible to simulate more realistically, for example, the evolution of cosmic magnetic fields than it has been possible so far.
 These methods will also yield detailed insights into metal melts to develop new liquid-metal batteries for storing energy and to research the safety of the next generation of liquid-metal-cooled nuclear reactors.

 Contact: Dr. Gunter Gerbeth